ninjaframework/ninja/ninja-core/src/site/markdown/documentation/application_configuration.md

     System.setProperty(NinjaConstant.MODE_KEY, NinjaConstant.MODE_DEV)
 </pre>

-Just make sure that you set the system property early so that Ninja knows its mode from the very beginning.
+Make sure that you set the system property early so that Ninja knows its mode from the very beginning.

-This modes are handy if you want to define different properties for different environments.
+These modes are handy if you want to define different properties for different environments.
-You may want to use database1 when running tests and database2 when developing.
+You may want to use database1 when running tests and database2 when developing and database3 when running in production.

 Ninja supports that use case by using a mode prefix prior to your property key.